Sumeetbeginner/TradeX/0Developer/Features.md

 0. Functionality : user can buy and sell stocks between 9.15 to 3.00pm (Monday to Friday)

 0. Every Month update balance + salary

-0. Change Firebase Credential or new firebase acc and use env var and store that there

 0. Optimization
 {